Share and publish data

 Persistent identifiers

-Persistent identifiers (PIDs) are long-lasting references used for identifying datasets, for searching and retrieval, and for linking or connecting data.
+Persistent identifiers (PIDs) are long-lasting references used for identifying datasets, for searching, retrieving, and linking or connecting data.
 In other words, they allow data to be findable and citable.

 Several types of PIDs exist, such as DOI (Digital Object Identifier), Handle, URN, Ark, PURL.
 It does not really matter what kind of PID you use, though DOI is currently the most widespread